 - Wish to avoid a possible increased risk of some night vision symptoms

-If you would prefer to reduce your dependence on glasses as much as possible, see multifocal IOLs.
+If you would prefer to reduce your dependence on glasses as much as possible, then you may wish to read about the premium lens technologies such as multi-focal lenses.

-If you adapt to change more easily, you might also consider accommodative lenses or monovision (see below).
+If you adapt to change more easily, you might also consider accommodative lenses or monovision.

 Regain your full quality of vision